 So yes, it was very uncomfortable for me to learn to ride a motorbike and it was uncomfortable for the first going off, and even like at the end of the year I was pretty comfortable on the bike, but I didn’t want to ride it anymore.

-So it does take discomfort, especially in the beginning.
+It does take discomfort, especially in the beginning.

 Most people believe that you need to choose the right thing and that you’re choosing it for the rest of your life.

-So that’s another big heavy thing people put on themselves.
+That’s another big heavy thing people put on themselves.